AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58685-ensures-disabled-sales-emails-are-not-sent-upon-re-enabling.md

 ---
 # ACSD-58685: Disabled sales emails are sent upon re-enabling

-The ACSD-58685 patch fixes the issue where sales emails initiated while email communication was disabled would still be sent once email communication was re-enabled.
+The ACSD-58685 patch fixes the issue where sales emails initiated while email communication is disabled are sent once email communication is re-enabled.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-58685.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected Products and Versions